11 Supreme Court Decisions That Have Affected US Patent Laws In Past Decade

 Microsoft Corp. v. i4i Ltd. Partnership – (2011)

-i4i sued Microsoft for infringing its patent which covers the editing documents containing markup languages like XML that Microsoft Word also does.
+i4i sued Microsoft for infringing its patent, which covers the editing of documents containing markup languages like XML that Microsoft Word also does.

 As per the Federal Circuit’s standard of proof rule, they rejected Microsoft’s argument.
-Microsoft appealed to the Supreme Court to find whether the Federal Circuit decision was correct.
+Microsoft appealed to the Supreme Court to determine whether the Federal Circuit decision was correct.

 Unfortunately, the Supreme Court held that Section 282 required an invalidity defense to be proved by clear and convincing evidence and upheld Federal Circuit’s decision.

 Justice Sonia Sotomayor delivered the opinion of the Court.